siyuan-bruce/siyuan-bruce.github.io/_posts/2022-09-01-Practical Byzantine Fault Tolerance.md

   background_image: false
 ---
 # Practical Byzantine Fault Tolerance (In Progress)
+Practical Byzantine Fault Tolerance (PBFT) is a robust algorithm that can continue to function even if up to 1/3 of the machines in a network fail in any way.

-Recently, I found a figure about PBFT state machine which describes how the network processes request [1].
+The image below illustrates how the PBFT state machine processes requests [1].

 ![Image](/assets/images/posts/PBFT/state_machine.png "PBFT State Machine")

-PBFT is a fault tolerated algorithm, which will continue to work if up to $$1/3$$ of machines fail in arbitrary ways.
-How to ensure that?

-Let us imagine the worst case in which the $$1/3$$ of machines (we denote the number of machines as $$f$$) are all normal machines that fail now.
-However, we still have $$1 + f$$ normal machines, which is still more than f malicious machines.
-Therefore, when processing the request, normal machines will still take the lead, which means PBFT can work if the network has $$f$$ malicious machines.
+In the worst-case scenario, where 1/3 of the machines (denoted as "f") are normal machines that have failed, PBFT still works effectively because there are still more normal machines (1 + f) than malicious machines (f).
+During the request processing, normal machines take the lead and PBFT can still function even if the network has f malicious machines.

-On the other hand, normal machines do not need to get all prevotes and precommits in the process; they just need to wait to get $$1 + 2f$$ responses to trigger the next move.
+Normal machines only need to wait for 1 + 2f responses instead of getting all prevotes and precommits in the process.

-We can formally prove why the number is $$1/3$$.
-Let us assume we have a network of $$n$$ machines, and the network can function well if $$f$$ machines are malicious.
-Therefore we have $$n - f$$ normal machines.
+To formally prove why the number 1/3 is chosen, let's assume we have a network of n machines, and the network can function well if f machines are malicious.
+In this case, there are n - f normal machines.

-Then to make sure the network can function well, we need to know how many votes are needed in each round, denoted as $$X$$.
+To ensure the network can function well, we need to determine the minimum number of votes (denoted as X) needed in each round.
+This is because malicious nodes may not vote and delay the decision-making process.
-The reason is that we know the malicious nodes can not vote and delay the decision.
-So if we keep waiting for n nodes to vote, we may be unable to make any decision.

-So $$X$$ should not be greater than or equal to the number of normal machines:

-$$
-X <= n - f
-$$

-However, we have to be worried that some of the votes are given by malicious nodes.
-Therefore, we need to ensure more than half of the votes should be from normal machines, or half of the votes should be more than the number of malicious machines.
+Therefore, X should not be greater than or equal to the number of normal machines (n - f).
+Additionally, to ensure that more than half of the votes come from normal machines, we need to satisfy the condition X/2 > f.

-$$
-X/2 > f
-$$

-Combining the above two inequalities, we can get:
+Combining these two conditions, we get n > 3f.

-$$
-n>3f
-$$

 **Reference:**